cs0x65/parking-spot-discovery-service/README.md

   This is implemented as a RESTful API using:
   Java
-  Jersey which JAX-RS implementation to build REST endpoints MySQL
+  Jersey which is a JAX-RS implementation to build REST endpoints MySQL
   JDBC